SergioRAgostinho/sergioragostinho.github.io/_drafts/bootstrap-ml.md

 ## Open Source and Collaborative

-It's no secret I'm an open source endorser.
-I had a clear goal from the beginning which was to make all content publicly available, but things did not exactly stop there.
+I'm an open source endorser and I had a clear goal from the beginning which was to make all content publicly available, but things did not exactly stop there.

 Having a single person doing all the material and also proof read it, is bound to have a number of mistakes.
 The over exposure and simple saturation of looking at the same content multiple times, sometimes lowers the attention levels to unimaginable heights.
 So there were going the be mistakes for sure and I needed to provide a mechanism for people to flag and submit corrections.
 But what if one wanted to extend the material on its own and contribute back?